Easy Flaky Sourdough Discard Biscuits (Buttery & No-Fail)

 • Fold the top of the biscuit dough over to cover the butter.
 Sprinkle on the remaining butter and fold the dough over again to encase the butter.

-• Use a rolling pin to roll the dough out to 1 inch thick.
+• Use a rolling pin to roll the dough out to 2 inches thick.

 • Use a biscuit cutter to cut out biscuits.
 Place the biscuits in the fridge on a baking tray while you preheat the oven to 450 degrees.

-• When the oven has preheated, remove the biscuits from the fridge and bake at 450 degrees for 14-16 minutes or until golden brown.
+• When the oven has preheated, remove the biscuits from the fridge and bake at 450 degrees for 14-16 minutes or until golden brown and cooked through.

 Notes